Ganapati (Kakatiya dynasty): Second southern expedition

 After losing control of his kingdom, Manuma-siddhi II sent the poet Tikkana as an emissary to Ganapati's court.
 Ganapati sent an army led by Samanta Bhoja in Manuma-siddhi II's support.

 The undated Nayanipalli (Guntur district) inscription states that the Kakatiya army burnt Nellore, and played a game of ball with the heads of the rebels Bayyana and Tikkana.
 The inscription also states that the army entered the Dravida-mandala, and captured the capital of Kulottunga Rajendra Choda.
 The captured city was probably Kanchi, the capital of the Chola king Rajendra III.
 In 1250 CE, Bhoja's army achieved a decisive victory at Palaiyaru, defeating the combined army of Dravida, Karnataka, and Vijaya-Ganda-Gopala.
 Manuma-siddhi regained control of Nellore, but Vijaya-Ganda-Gopala continued to rule Kanchi, as attested by his inscriptions there until 1282.

 The Kakatiya army then defeated the Vaidumba chief Rakkasa Ganga, and Manuma-siddhi II regained control of Pottapi-nadu, the territory he had earlier lost to Rakkasa Ganga.
 Although the Kakatiya army played an important role in this victory, Manuma-siddhi II's court poet Tikkana gives the entire credit to his master.
 Gangaya-sahini, who had earlier lost to Rakkasa Ganga, entered Ganapati's service.
 Ganapati granted the Marjavadi region captured from Rakkasa Ganga to Gangaya-sahini as a family estate.

-According to a 1254 CE inscription of Kalapa Nayaka, the Kakatiya govenror of Vengi, he was the saviour of Kulottunga Rajendra Choda.
+According to a 1254 CE inscription of Kalapa Nayaka, the Kakatiya governor of Vengi, he was the saviour of Kulottunga Rajendra Choda.
 This suggests that Rajendra may have accepted Kakatiya supremacy.